Contact us >>

 • if you have a small traffic permit issued in accordance with specific regulations, you can enter Romania while adhering to the small border traffic rules.

 In specific circumstances, you may not need an invitation approved by the General Inspectorate for Immigration to apply for a short-stay visa, being exempted from needing such an invitation.
 If you fall into one of the categories listed below, you can apply for a short-stay visa at Romanian consular offices or diplomatic missions abroad, provided you have an authenticated notarized invitation from your Romanian host.
-These categories include:
+These categories include: minor aliens whose parent holds refugee status, subsidiary protection, or a valid residence permit in Romania, with at least 90 days remaining from the visa issuance date, spouses and parents of individuals with refugee status, subsidiary protection, or a valid residence permit in Romania, also requiring at least 90 days of validity from the visa issue date, adult foreign citizens (over 18) whose parent is a Romanian citizen, foreign citizens who are parents of a Romanian citizen.

 Extending the duration of the short-stay visa or the residency rights provided to the foreign national through the visa